What Treatments Are Used In Myopia Management?

 If you opt for a corrective solution (glasses or contact lenses), consider using atropine drops.
 They are perfectly suited for young children and have few to no side effects.

 Not sure which option to go with?
-Speak with Dr. Jeffrey Brown, who will advise you on the best myopia treatment for your child.The Myopia Management Center At Jeffrey H. Brown, OD serves patients in Costa Mesa, Newport Beach, Santa Ana, Fountain Valley, and throughout California.
+Speak with Dr. Jeffrey Brown, who will advise you on the best myopia treatment for your child.Our practice serves patients from Costa Mesa, Newport Beach, Santa Ana, and Fountain Valley, California and surrounding communities.